YaqiangCao/cLoops/README.md

 wget https://github.com/YaqiangCao/cLoops/blob/master/examples/GSM1872886_GM12878_CTCF_ChIA-PET_chr21_hg38.bedpe.gz
 cLoops -f GSM1872886_GM12878_CTCF_ChIA-PET_chr21_hg38.bedpe.gz -o chiapet -w 1 -j 1
 ```
-For ChIA-PET data with sharp peak, like the CTCF here, you will get the inter-ligation and self-ligation PETs distance distribution like following, the two kinds of PETs well seperated:
+For ChIA-PET data with sharp peak, like the CTCF here, you will get the inter-ligation and self-ligation PETs distance distribution like following, the two kinds of PETs well seperated using auto estimated ***eps***:
 ![](https://github.com/YaqiangCao/cLoops/raw/master/pngs/chiapet_disCutoff.png)

 If your experimental data doesn't look like this by auto estimated ***eps***, which could be true for some ChIA-PET data with broad peak (like H3K27ac), please use the small chromosome (chr21 in human and chr19 in mouse) run a series of ***eps***, then chose the smallest one that generate the well seperated distance distribution to run cLoops, or just using the series.